What is THON?

 4. How does THON participate in sustainability?

 Over the past few years, THON has made a push to become a zero waste organization.
 To be considered zero waste, an organization needs to divert at least 80% of its waste away from landfills.
-Last year, we achieved a 95% diversion rate at both the THON 5K and THON Family Carnival and achieved a 73% diversion rate for THON Weekend.
+Each year, we strive to improve our diversion rates and work towards becoming a zero waste organization.
+Last year, we achieved a 48% diversion rate at the THON 5K and a 68% diversion rate at the THON Family Carnival.
+THON Weekend we achieved a 34% diversion rate.
 The OPPerations Committee leads the charge in waste management, but all of THON’s committees can get involved.
 For example, the Dancer Relations Committee can assist its dancers in recycling throughout THON Weekend, the Entertainment Committee can use microphones and projectors to remind event spectators to mindfully recycle their waste, and the Supply Logistics Committee can work with donors throughout the year to find eco-friendly alternatives for donations and supplies.

 5. How can volunteers participate throughout the year?